A photographer’s guide to shooting Hyrox events

 If you’re shooting for a client and need quick turnaround, plan on slow uploads.
 Bring an SSD or a system for local file transfers just in case.

 Also, bring earplugs.
 The noise—especially around the wall balls and finish line—is wild.
-The bass from the speakers alone is enough to wear you out.
+If you are spending extended time in that section you will need earplugs.

 Photographing HYROX is one of the most emotionally and physically demanding but creatively rewarding engagements I’ve done.
-On our final day, seeing the last competitors finish their races was unforgettable and I put down my camera just to enjoy all the emotions, knowing I had already gotten so much.
-We cheered and cried until the final racer finished.
+On our final day, seeing the last competitors finish their races was unforgettable and I put down my camera just to enjoy all the emotions.